-- line of sight and reflected communications travelling into an unsecured space; - multiple keyboards or other devices at different classifications in the same area; - other Bluetooth infrared devices to be brought into range of the keyboard or its receiving device/port; and - Bluetooth keyboards or other devices to be operated in areas with unprotected windows.
+- line of sight and reflected communications travelling into an unsecure area; - multiple keyboards or other devices at different classifications in the same area; - · other Bluetooth or infrared devices to be brought into range of the keyboard or its receiving device/port; and - Bluetooth keyboards or other devices to be operated in areas with unprotected (non-shielded/curtained) windows.

-11.1.8.C.03.
-Control: System Classification(s): C, S, TS; Compliance: MUST NOT

-Agencies MUST NOT use Bluetooth or wireless keyboards unless within a RF screened building.
+11.1.10.C.03.
+ControlSystem Classification(s): Confidential, Secret, Top Secret; Compliance: MUST NOT [CID:2495] Agencies MUST NOT use Bluetooth or wireless keyboards unless within a RF screened building.

-11.1.9.
-RF devices in secured spaces
+11.1.11.
+RF devices in secure areas